 Dancing for Well-Being was established in January 2015 by Jackie Terry-Schuhmann who is now its Director.
 The benefits to group members were recognised by a number of voluntary and statutory organisations and, with support from North Yorkshire County Council, the organisation became a not-for-profit social enterprise in the form of a community interest company on 28th September 2016.

-Margaret Whitcombe joined Dancing for Well-Being in November 2016 and Sarah Fairfoot joined in October 2018.
+Margaret Whitcombe joined Dancing for Well-Being in November 2016.
 We also have 2 self-employed associates working with us – Nicola Forshaw and Jann Forde.

-From left to right – Jackie, Margaret, Sarah, Nicola and Jann
+From left to right – Jackie, Nicola, Margaret and Jann

 Over the years I’ve had a variety of different jobs but have sometimes felt like a square peg in a round hole.
 With Dancing for Well-Being I’ve found something I love doing and that’s a great feeling!

 The year 2009 was a turning point for me.
 I’d become more interested in keeping fit – I’d taken up running, aquafit and Pilates.
 In the late 1990s I did an MA in Disability Studies at the University of Leeds and I’d really enjoyed doing some research work with older people.
 These two rather different experiences gave me the idea of training to run exercise classes for older people.

 After completing a course in chair-based exercise I became an Ageing Well Instructor with Age UK North Yorkshire and ran seated exercise classes for older people.